gauthavite/DiffusionNetDragCoeff/README.md

 # DragDiffNet

-This repository proposes a custom implementation of the the DiffusionNet model based on the paper "DiffusionNet: Discretization Agnostic Learning on Surfaces," accessible at [arXiv:2206.09398](https://arxiv.org/abs/2012.00888).
+This repository implements a custom version of **DiffusionNet**, inspired by the paper ["DiffusionNet: Discretization Agnostic Learning on Surfaces"](https://arxiv.org/abs/2206.09398).

-We'll use the dataset from https://decode.mit.edu/projects/dragprediction/.
-It consists of 2,474 high-quality car meshes, with their corresponding drag coefficient computed by Computational Fluid Dynamics (CFD).
-The goal is to make a model which accurately predicts the car drag coefficient.
-In their paper, it's done by projecting the 3D mesh on 2D images, but we want to try to obtain a good correlation directly from the 3D mesh.
+## Dataset

+We use the [Decode Project dataset](https://decode.mit.edu/projects/dragprediction/), which contains:
+- **2,474 high-quality car meshes**
+- Drag coefficients calculated using **Computational Fluid Dynamics (CFD)**.

+## Objective

+The goal is to develop a model that accurately predicts drag coefficients directly from 3D meshes.
+Unlike the original paper, which projects 3D meshes onto 2D images for this task, our approach aims to achieve strong predictive performance directly on the 3D geometry.

+## Methodology

-For this, we use DiffusionNet, which is a sampling and resolution agnostic model working directly on 3D meshes by leveraging a diffusion layer with a learned.
+We leverage **DiffusionNet**, a sampling- and resolution-agnostic model that operates directly on 3D meshes.
+It uses a learned diffusion layer to extract meaningful geometric features, enabling effective drag coefficient prediction.